alexdreher/accounting/README.markdown

 This github project is a rewrite of the developed and used Rails 2 implementation in Rails 3, to get to know each other better.

 ## Tests
 This time, I use behavior driven development with cucumber.
+Have a look at the features in the `/features` directory and the RSpec-2 tests in the `/specs` folder.
+You can run the tests with:

+* `cucumber` or `rake cucumber` (gives an error at the end on unimplemented features!)
+* `rake spec`
+* `autotest` while implementing (with growl notifications)

+and get coverage information with RCov by running

+* `rake rcov:cucumber`
+* `rake rcov:rspec` or simply:
+* `rake rcov:all`

-**Note:** The integration of all the different test plugins (RSpec-2, Cucumber, autotest, RCov) and tools was sometimes kind of tricky with the new Rails 3.
+**Note:** The integration of all the different test plugins (RSpec-2, Cucumber, autotest, RCov) and tools was meanwhile kind of tricky with the new Rails 3.